 When we feel creative we believe it will last forever.
 It won’t.
 We have to act on our ideas.
 We have to explore and experience and experiment.
 The three “E”s.

 Knowing that there are experiences out there, right now, that if we had them they would change our lives in ways we cannot imagine is the most important component to discovery.
 The belief system comes first.

 Einstein discovered that gravity isn’t a force pulling us to the Earth.
 He discovered that it was a force pushing us into earth.
 He discovered that every object in space, even my laptop, creates its own force field by displacing space which presses back towards the void.

 Gravitational pull is, actually, universal push.
 Objects are pushed into one another.
-The greater object displaces more space and so creates more push from the universe on objects within the displacement.
+The greater object displaces more space and so creates more push from the universe on objects within the vicinity of the displacement.

 It creates a vacuum that wants, naturally, to close.
 Einstein was not “looking” for this discovery.
 He was conducting a “thought experiment.”
 What we call daydreaming.
 And he discovered his theory of relatively while on the train grabbing lunch.
 But he was always exploring boundaries.